code-monki/zhodani-wordgen/README.md

 Open the ZhodaniWordGen.html file in a browser.

-Select the number of syllables (currently limited to 6, can be expanded upon request).
+Select the number of syllables (maximum of 99).

 Press the generate button.